riyazdf/dockercon-workshop/README.md

 # dockercon-workshop
 #### Dockercon 2016 Security Workshop

-_Note: this exercise assumes your are on a host with direct access to the docker daemon and docker 1.10+, the instructions below are tailored to Ubuntu 16.04 running docker 1.11_
+_Note: this exercise assumes your are on a host with direct access to the docker daemon and docker 1.10+, the instructions below are tailored to Ubuntu 15.10 running docker 1.11_

+_Note: unfortunately this functionality has an open and documented issue with Ubuntu 16.04 xenial: https://github.com/opencontainers/runc/issues/769_

 ## Users in docker